Global Masks

 Once you specify your Global Masks, you will instead select the Global Mask Dropdown in supported sections in the Shader.
 This is where you select the Mask Channel you wish to use for that section.
 They will look something like this:

 The selection of your Global Masks use a naming scheme to identify which Global Mask to use.
-See the note below for more info.
+To understand how they are used, the first number refers to the Global Mask Slot, while the Letter represents the Channel in that specific Global Mask.
+See the note below for more information.

 Material Properties